 This is the big one: measuring the return on your entire workforce.
 Just what is the value of your employees compared to what they cost you?

-Ultimately, this baseline figure is a reflection of business viability.
+If you’re just getting started on measuring human capital, even the baseline figure above is a reflection of business viability.
 After all, if your staffing costs outweigh the benefit received, your business may well be on borrowed time.

 Featured white papers

 Get your comprehensive guide to the cost of HRMS software.Download

 How to calculate HRMS ROI in 5 simple steps

 Your guide to calculating the financial benefits of implementing HRMS in your organizationDownload